dime-coin/electrum-docs/faq.rst

    [wallet.create_new_address(False) for i in range(50)]

-How do I upgrade Electrum?
+How do I upgrade Electrum-Dime?
 --------------------------

 Warning: always save your wallet seed on paper before doing an upgrade.

-To upgrade Electrum, just install the most recent version.
+To upgrade Electrum-Dime, just install the most recent version.
 The way to do this will depend on your OS.

 Note that your wallet files are stored separately from the software, so you can safely remove the old version of the software if your OS does not do it for you.

-Some Electrum upgrades will modify the format of your wallet files.
+Some Electrum-Dime upgrades will modify the format of your wallet files.

-For this reason, it is not recommended to downgrade Electrum to an older version once you have opened your wallet file with the new version.
+For this reason, it is not recommended to downgrade Electrum-Dime to an older version once you have opened your wallet file with the new version.
 The older version will not always be able to read the new wallet file.

+..
-The following issues should be considered when upgrading Electrum 1.x wallets to Electrum 2.x:
+  The following issues should be considered when upgrading Electrum-Dime 1.x wallets to Electrum 2.x:
+..
   - Electrum 2.x will need to regenerate all of your addresses during the upgrade process.
-Please allow it time to complete, and expect it to take a little longer than usual for Electrum to be ready.
+Please allow it time to complete, and expect it to take a little longer than usual for Electrum to be ready
+..
   - The contents of your wallet file will be replaced with an Electrum 2 wallet.
 This means Electrum 1.x will no longer be able to use your wallet once the upgrade is complete.

-- The "Addresses" tab will not show any addresses the first time you launch Electrum 2.
+- Note: The "Addresses" tab will not show any addresses the first time you launch Electrum-Dime after an upgrade.
 This is expected behavior.
-Restart Electrum 2 after the upgrade is complete and your addresses will be available.
+Restart Electrum-Dime after the upgrade is complete and your addresses will be available.

-- Offline copies of Electrum will not show the addresses at all because it cannot synchronize with the network.
+- Offline copies of Electrum-Dime will not show the addresses at all because it cannot synchronize with the network.
 You can force an offline generation of a few addresses by typing the following into the
   Console: wallet.synchronize().
-When it's complete, restart Electrum and your addresses will once again be available.
+When it's complete, restart Electrum-Dime and your addresses will once again be available.

 .. _antivirus:

-My anti-virus has flagged Electrum as malware!
+My anti-virus has flagged Electrum-Dime as malware!
 What now?
 --------------------------------------------------------

-Electrum binaries are often flagged by various anti-virus software.
+Electrum-Dime binaries are often flagged by various anti-virus software.
 There is nothing we can do about it, so please stop reporting that to us.
 Anti-virus software uses heuristics in order to determine if a program is malware, and that often results in false positives.

-If you trust the developers of the project, you can verify the GPG signature of Electrum binaries, and safely ignore any anti-virus warnings.
+If you trust the developers of the project, you can verify the GPG signature of Electrum-Dime binaries, and safely ignore any anti-virus warnings.

 If you do not trust the developers of the project, you should build the